 Given that, Holmoe pointed out the school has options.

 BYU owns its own television network, BYUTV, which reaches a potential audience of 150 million around the world.
 The school boasts a new state-of-the-art broadcasting facility.

 "There's nothing better than that west of the Mississippi," Holmoe said of the facility.
 "The thing we can do with that, nobody in the country has that ability.

 "So are we just going to watch replays of the Holiday Bowl from 1980 on BYUTV?
 No. We want as much as we can possibly get done to benefit the mission of our school.
-A lot of times, the mission of our school can be aided by athletics."212 comments on this story
+A lot of times, the mission of our school can be aided by athletics."

 Asked if there's been interest in BYU from other conferences, like the Big 12, Holmoe said, "The answer was 'no' right now.
 Is the answer going to change?
 What do we do in the meantime?
 Can we show people a side they haven't seen or didn't know of?
 We're constantly trying to do that, which is exposure.
 We're working on (scheduling) games and we're doing as much as we can to make that happen."

 Meanwhile, Holmoe is optimistic the MWC, which will add Boise State in 2011, has a great shot at receiving an automatic BCS bid in two years.